When to Use Your Car’s High-Beam Headlights: A Complete Guide

 Use high beams when suitable on interstate highways but be prepared to dim when necessary to avoid blinding other drivers.

-As high-beam headlights can also blind other drivers, you need to dip your high-beams before you risk blinding other drivers.
-The exact distance to other vehicles will vary from state to state (look for your state here).
+As high-beam headlights can also blind other drivers, you need to dip your them before you risk blinding other drivers.
+The exact distance to other vehicles will vary from state to state.

 In general, high beam headlights must not be used within: